The Blue Book Network: History

 In 2013, the company became an Employee Owned Corporation with the creation of an employee stock ownership plan devised by then owner James O'Malley.
 James O'Malley had been the CEO for over 50 years.

 In 2014, they partnered with BUILD to help commercial construction companies secure their targeted domain and appropriate domain name registration.

 In 2016, The Blue Book introduced its new regional construction magazines - The Who's Who in Building & Construction (and each edition includes their regional buyer's guide).
 The magazines are published in both the spring and fall.

 In 2019 The Blue Book Network, released Engage, a FREE business communication app built specifically for the US commercial construction industry.

+In 2021, Symphony Technology Group announced a strategic merger of The Blue Book and Dodge Data & Analytics, which the private equity firm previously acquired from McGraw Hill in 2014.